 Hospitalised individuals with a confirmed or suspected diagnosis of symptomatic COVID-19

 Systemic corticosteroids plus standard care versus standard care plus/minus placebo

-We included 10 RCTs (7989 participants), one of which did not report any of our pre-specified outcomes and thus our analysis included outcome data from nine studies.
+We included 11 RCTs (8019 participants), one of which did not report any of our pre-specified outcomes and thus our analyses included outcome data from 10 studies.